patrici0/ecs-code-on-aws/04-ContinuousDelivery/README.md

 ![List buildspec](/04-ContinuousDelivery/images/buildspec_list.png)

-Now we have everything that we need to create our Build environment.
-At the AWS Management Console, click on **Services**, type `Build` in the search field and then select **CodeBuild** from the list
+Now we have everything we need to create our Build environment.
+At the AWS Management Console, click on **Services**, type in `Build` in the search field and then select **CodeBuild** from the list

 ![CodeBuild](/04-ContinuousDelivery/images/codebuild.png)